-The results of the bottle assays indicate that the level of resistance in populations of the the local mosquitoes tested in the CMMCP service area is not significant enough where a change of pesticide or application protocol is needed at this This time. is not necessarily surprising considering the nature of CMMCP adulticide program, which is primarily request-only in localized, targeted areas.
-Another reason would be the vast size of the CMMCP service encompassing 38 municipalities, with non-member cities and towns with no mosauito control program scattered in and around them.
-These factors contribute to local mosquito populations not being consistently a single class of exposed to insecticides, lessening the potential development of resistance.
+The results of the bottle assays indicate that the level of resistance in of the populations the local mosquitoes tested in the CMMCP service area is not significant enough where a change of pesticide or application protocol is needed at this time.
+This is not necessarily surprising considering the nature of the CMMCP adulticide program, which is primarily request-only in localized, targeted areas.
+Another reason would be the vast size of the CMMCP service area. encompassing 38 municipalities, with non-member cities and towns with no mosquito control program scattered in and around them.
+These factors contribute to local mosquito populations not being consistently exposed to a single class of insecticides, lessening the potential development of resistance.
 The rapid degradation and low residual nature of the insecticide also could contribute to low resistance development.

-CMMCP had resmethrin used (Scourge® Bayer Environmental Science, Montvale, NJ) (EPA Reg.
-432-667), for their ULV applications 1988 before since switching to ANVIL® 10+10 in 2007.
-Both products synthetic are pyrethroids.
+CMMCP had used resmethrin (Scourge® Baver Environmental Science, Montvale, NJ) (EPA Reg.
+No. 432-667), for their ULV applications since 1988 before switching to ANVIL® 10+10 in 2007.
+Both products are synthetic pyrethroids.
 Both insecticides also use piperonyl butoxide (PBO) as a synergist, in different concentrations, with ANVIL® 10+10 using 10% PBO compared to 18% for Scourge® (Center for Disease Control and Prevention 2002; PHEREC 2001).
-Before using either of those synthetic pyrethroids, CMMCP had been using organophosphate, Malathion. an which is of a different chemical class (Nauen 2006).
+Before using either of those synthetic pyrethroids, CMMCP had been using Malathion. an organophosphate, which is of a different chemical class (Nauen 2006).

-Drought conditions in the latter part of 2007 impacted collection numbers, which hindered collections for additional bottle assay trials that

-The 2008 season. season collections were not impacted by lack of rain, allowing more trials to be conducted.
-During 2009, heavy rains dominated the season, and in many instances hampered collection specimens of at previously monitored locations.
-Additional bottle assays in subsequent seasons will provide more baseline data for resistance management in the CMMCP service area.
+Drought conditions in the latter part of 2007 impacted collection numbers, which hindered collections for additional bottle assav trials that season.
+The 2008 season collections were not impacted by lack of rain, allowing more trials to be During 2009, heavy conducted. rains dominated the season, and in many instances hampered collection of specimens at previously monitored locations.
+In stark difference.
+2010 the weather conditions were remarkably drv. which lowered the number of late Additional bottle season trials. assays in subsequent seasons will provide more baseline data for resistance management in the CMMCP service area.